On statistics which are almost sufficient from the viewpoint of the Fisher metrics: Introduction: Sufficient statistics and its weak version

-In this article, we focus on $2$-integrable models, for which the information loss is given by the Fisher quadratic form: Assume that $(M,\O,\bp)$ is $2$-integrable and dominated by a finite measure $\mu_0$ on $\O$, namely, $\bp(\xi)$ is of the form $\bp(\xi)=p(\omega;\xi)\mu_0$ for a density function $p$.
-Then the Fisher quadratic form on $M$ is given by
+Let us review quickly the framework of parametrized measure models and the definition of sufficient statistics in terms of the Fisher metric due to Ay-Jost-L\^e-Schwachh\"ofer \cite{Jost, Nihat}.
+Let $(M,\O,\bp)$ be a parametrized measure model, namely, $M$ is a Banach manifold, $\O$ is a measureble space and $\bp : M \to \mathcal{M}(\O)$ is a $C^1$-map, where $\mathcal{M}(\O)$ is the space of finite measures on $\O$.
+In this article, we always assume that $(M,\O,\bp)$ is a $2$-integrable model, for which the information loss is given by the Fisher quadratic form.
+Assume further that $\bp$ is dominated by a finite measure $\mu_0$ on $\O$, namely, $\bp(\xi)$ is of the form $\bp(\xi)=p(\omega;\xi)\mu_0$ for a density function $p$.
+Then the Fisher quadratic form on $M$ is defined by

-for $v,w \in T_{\xi}M$.
-By the assumption of the $2$-integrability, this integration is well-defined (see \cite{Nihat}).
-For a tangent vector $v$ on $M$, the \textit{(second order) information loss} of $\k$ is defined by $\mg(v,v) - \mg'(v,v)$ (\cite{Amari}), where $\mg'$ is the Fisher quadratic form of the model induced by $\k$.
+for $v,w \in T_{\xi}M$, where the right hand side is well-defined by the assumption of the $2$-integrability (see \cite{Nihat}).
+For a tangent vector $v$ on $M$, the \textit{(second order) information loss} of $\k$ is defined by $\mg(v,v) - \mg'(v,v)$ (\cite{Amari}), where $\mg'$ is the Fisher quadratic form of the model $(M,\Omega',\k_*\bp)$ induced by $\k$.
 The information loss is non-negative by the monotonicity theorem \cite{Amari,Le,Sc,H.V.} for the Fisher quadratic form;

 for every tangent vector $v$ on $M$.
 Due to Ay-Jost-L\^e-Schwachh\"ofer, a statistic $\k$ is defined to be sufficient if this information loss vanishes everywhere, namely, the quality holds in \eqref{eq:monot} for every tangent vector $v$ on $M$.